wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page

 == Changelog ==

+= 2.1.5 =
+* Plugin is now compatible with WordPress 3.7

 = 2.1.4 =
 * Plugin is now compatible with WordPress 3.6